macbre/docker-traefik/README.md

 # docker-traefik
 [![CI](https://github.com/macbre/docker-traefik/actions/workflows/docker.yml/badge.svg)](https://github.com/macbre/docker-traefik/actions/workflows/docker.yml)

-Dockerized traefik with auto-discovery of other containers on the same Docker network.
+Dockerized `traefik` with auto-discovery of other containers on the same Docker network.

+The **`traefik` container runs as nobody** and uses proxy to get restricted and limited access to the Docker socket.

 ## Installing